surendermohan/ics-final-2016/README.md

    - **Actual Result:**
    - Following warning is thrown: Mixed Content: The page at 'https://ics-final-2016-surendermohan.c9users.io/index.html' was loaded over HTTPS, but requested an insecure image 'http://drive.google.com/uc?export=view&id=0B2SwyE8hza2BanJ4R3d0R2pCS3c'.
 This content should also be served over HTTPS.
    - **Expected Result:**
-   - No Warning is thrown when the page is rendered
+   - No Warning is thrown when the page is refreshed.

 ##### Bug-2: Stores display does not refresh on change of location
    - **Steps to reproduce:** (for my mobile app, your link will be different)